Alzheimer's Support Group

 COOL EVENING CREW...

 Men are invited to join us Monday nights...
 6:30-8pm in the Leadership Center.
 Contact the church office at 480 981 6199.

 Men Connecting to the Word...

 We welcome all Ladies/their friends for our Sunday afternoons.
-Meets throughout the Summer.
+Meets the second Sunday of the month throughout the Summer.
 We have become a “Sisterhood” and support many projects in the church, in the community and enjoy our times together with work and laughter.
 We craft, chat, coupon, chat, crochet, chat, knit, scrapbook and a whole lot more!!!

 The Chatting and Crafting women are doing two large projects.
 They are called Blessing Bags and Blessing Boxes.
 The Blessing Bags are filled with personal items for a homeless person to use for an evening.
 The Blessing Boxes are for foster children.
 LSMS will distribute them.